 Agencies that normally forward a Nil return are requested to continue to examine their situation to see if a Nil return is again applicable.
-Nil returns will be accepted prior to 30 June 2022.

 i.
 Banking arrangements

 NSW Treasury maintains a number of bank accounts.
 Care must be exercised to ensure that deposits are made to the correct bank account and that the correct bank details and account number are quoted.
 The main accounts for transacting with the Crown are: